Doctor of Science Education

 Fees for Australian and New Zealand students

-Under the Research Training Program (RTP) effective 1 January 2017, Australian and New Zealand citizens and Australian permanent residents undertaking doctoral degrees by research will be granted an Australian Government RTP Fee Offset Scholarship to assist with tuition fee liability.
+Under the Research Training Program (RTP) effective 1 January 2017, Australian and New Zealand citizens and Australian permanent residents undertaking higher degrees by research will be granted an Australian Government RTP Fee Offset Scholarship to assist with tuition fee liability.

 Depending on your area of speciality, you may be eligible for membership of various professional organisations upon graduation.